FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation: Experiments

+\medtit{Control strength.} Each running-cost heuristic $f_h$ is scaled by a single strength parameter $\lambda$, \ie{,} $f_{\lambda}(x,t)=\lambda\,f_h(x,t)$, which controls how strongly we steer away from the base sampler.
+For every heuristic and model, we sweep a fixed grid of $\lambda$ values and report results at the \emph{per-heuristic} optimum selected by the composite score.

-\textbf{Human study.} Automated metrics struggle to detect attribute leakage reliably \citep{dahary_be_2025}, so we conducted a prompt-conditioned, pairwise preference study with 50 participants.
-In each trial, participants viewed two images from our evaluation suite alongside the prompt and selected the image that better matched the prompt, yielding \(2{,}000\) pairwise judgments.
-From these outcomes we computed Elo ratings (across-method comparability) and win rates (fraction of pairwise wins).
+\medtit{Human study.} Because automated metrics under-detect subtle entanglement \cite{dahary_be_2025}, we run a prompt-conditioned pairwise preference study with 50 participants.
+Each trial shows a prompt and two images; participants select the better match, yielding \(2{,}000\) comparisons.
+We report win rates and Elo ratings; protocol and per-prompt results appear in the Supplementary Material.